-Pervasive Developmental Disorder or autism means one or more of disorders defined in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders.
+Autism Spectrum Disorders means one or more of disorders defined in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders.

 Applied Behavior Analysis (ABA) means the design, implementation, and evaluation of systematic instructional and environmental modifications to promote positive social behaviors and reduce or ameliorate behaviors which interfere with learning and social interaction.